 Want to ask a question about Lines and Veils?
 Contact Emily Care Boss on G+.

 - Cut: When someone says “Cut” (and/or signals to cut by crossing their hands in front of them, palms down), it signals that the situation has ventured into territory that makes a player feel unsafe, or even that a player is in danger of being physically hurt accidentally.
 When “Cut” is heard, all roleplaying must stop immediately and the game takes a short intermission as the facilitator and players involved work out how they can adjust the session to make it safer and better for everyone.

 - Brake: When someone says “Brake” (and/or signals to brake by holding up their hands in front of them, palms out), it signals that the current situation is going in a direction that the player is not comfortable with.
 It is the responsibility of the other players present to change the direction and/or reduce the intensity of play.
 Variations on “Brake” may be “Largo,” “Softer,” “Slow down,” or a custom word for that game.

-Want to ask a question about Cut and Break?
+Want to ask a question about Cut and Brake?
 Contact Colin Fahrion on G+.

 The Door is Open

 Having an open door policy means that at any time, for any reason, a player can leave the game, and that they will not be judged for doing so.
 This may be to take a phone call, a bio break, or to leave the game.
 If you don’t plan on returning, we encourage you to let the facilitator know so they don’t worry about where you went.